 Technical Level: 2-3

-Day 1-2: Meet in Las Vegas.
-Shuttle to Beatty where we ride the new Spicer Ranch Trails and enjoy a cowboy dinner.
+Day 1-2: Las Vegas meet-up.
+Shuttle to Beatty; ride the new Spicer Ranch Trails, finishing with a cowboy dinner.
 The next day, descend epic Titus Canyon into Death Valley.
-Camp in beautiful Monarch Canyon.
+Layover in beautiful Monarch Canyon.

-Day 3-4: Climb to the top of Chloride Cliffs and explore ancient mining ruins.
+Day 3-4: Climb to the top of Chloride Cliffs; explore ancient mining ruins.
 Hike down Monarch Canyon to the portal view of Death Valley.
-Visit massive sand dunes then Stovepipe Wells.
+Visit massive sand dunes, then Stovepipe Wells.
 Stop at the National Park Visitor Center.
-Shuttle to Red Rock Canyon and ride to Bonnie Springs Old Nevada.
+Shuttle to Red Rock Canyon; ride to Bonnie Springs Old Nevada.

-Day 5: Ride the beautiful trails of Cottonwood Valley nestled below the cliffs of Red Rock Canyon.
+Day 5: Ride Cottonwood Valley’s fabulous trail network, nestled below the cliffs of Red Rock Canyon.
 Shuttle back to Las Vegas.